D13ya/kubesquire/8-hour-zero-trust-sprint.md

 ## **0. Philosophy & Roles**

 **The "Greenfield" Approach:**
-We are building a **Secure by Design** environment.
+We are building a **Secure by Design** environment, aligned with the **[CNCF Secure Defaults: Cloud Native 8](https://github.com/cncf/tag-security/blob/main/community/resources/security-whitepaper/secure-defaults-cloud-native-8.md)**.
 We do not deploy the app and *then* secure it.
 We build the secure enclosure first, then drop the app into it.

 **Roles:**
 *   **App Team (You, in Hour 1):** You provide the base application code.
 You care about features.